Mr-KayZ/rTS_Debian/Readme.md

 docker run --rm --privileged -v "$(pwd):/repo" rts-debian
 ```

+Note: You will need to make it an executable in your linux distro: `chmod +x build_with_retry.sh`

 #### Common issues:
 * Errors were encountered while processing X package - Manually pull the Debian for docker directly by running `docker pull debian:trixie`.
 * Removing build files - The following command will remove everything excess from the build toolchain as per .gitignore (Including the ISO, so make sure you back it up elsewhere for testing!): `sudo git clean -Xdf`